minio/docs/source/reference/minio-mc/mc-mb.rst

 .. mc-cmd:: --ignore-existing, p

-   Directs :mc-cmd:`mc mb` to do nothing if the bucket or directory already exists.
+   Directs :mc:`mc mb` to do nothing if the bucket or directory already exists.

 .. mc-cmd:: --region